 8 out of 12 people found this review helpfulwrite a review of this game

 read more reviews by Unicorn Lynx

 read more reviews for this game

-The BadWell, it's another one of those mystified adventure games where you jump from still picture to still picture (though with some scrolling and videos this time around, thank you very much).
-Which means that you'll have to move around your mouse a lot just to find those "hot spots" that turn the cursor into a navigational arrow.
-And those spots are sometimes really easy to miss.
-I remember getting stuck on that dragon's body only because two navigational arrows that led to two completely different places were two close to each other.
-Needless to say 3D would have worked much better.
-But I guess Under a Killing Moon was for video games what Cassandra was for Troy.
+The BadI was never particularly fond of first-person navigation consisting of "jumping" from one still screen to another.
+There is more advanced scrolling and more smoothly integrated videos this time around, but you'll still have to move your mouse around a lot just to find those "hot spots" that turn the cursor into a navigational arrow.
+And those spots are sometimes really easy to miss: I remember getting stuck in that dragon's body only because two navigational arrows leading to two completely different places were too close to each other.
+It is needless to say that a 3D engine would have worked much better.
+But I guess the achievement of Under a Killing Moon was overlooked.

 Grand Inquisitor has a very particular sense of humor, which may not strike a chord with everyone.
 It doesn't have either the clever, subtle wit of a LucasArts comedy or Sierra's strong propensity to puns and gags.
 Also, staying true to the legacy, it is concerned more with specific situations than an overarching plot encompassing logically deducible actions on the part of the player.
 The whole thing might just become a disjointed mess to those looking for more sane forms of entertainment.